Georgia Republican Party: U.S. Senate

 Both of Georgia's U.S. Senate seats have been held by Democrats since 2021.
-David Perdue and Kelly Loeffler were the last Republicans to represent Georgia in the U.S. Senate.
-Perdue was elected in 2014 and lost his bid for re-election in the 2020-21 regular runoff election to Jon Ossoff.
+Kelly Loeffler was the last Republican to represent Georgia in the U.S. Senate.
+David Perdue was elected in 2014 and lost his bid for re-election in the 2020-21 regular runoff election to Jon Ossoff.
 Loeffler, who was appointed by Governor Brian Kemp upon the retirement of Johnny Isakson, lost her bid to finish Isakson's term in the 2020–21 special runoff election to Raphael Warnock.
 Loeffler left office on January 20, 2021.
-As a result of the runoff election, Perdue's term expired on January 3, 2021 which left the Class II seat vacant and left Loeffler as the state's sole Senator upon Ossoff and Warnock's swearing in.
+As a result of the runoff election, Perdue's term expired on January 3, 2021, which left the Class II seat vacant and left Loeffler as the state's sole Senator until Ossoff and Warnock's swearing in.

 U.S. House of Representatives

 Out of the 14 seats Georgia is apportioned in the U.S. House of Representatives, 9 are held by Republicans: